influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withProcMount(procMount)
 ```

-procMount denotes the type of proc mount to use for the containers.
+"procMount denotes the type of proc mount to use for the containers.
 The default is DefaultProcMount which uses the container runtime defaults for readonly paths and masked paths.
-This requires the ProcMountType feature flag to be enabled.
+This requires the ProcMountType feature flag to be enabled."

 ### fn spec.template.container.securityContext.withReadOnlyRootFilesystem